nus-cs2103/website-base/admin/appendixE-gitHub.md

 We recommend you configure the issue tracker of the `main` repo as follows:

 * Delete existing labels and add the following labels.<br>
-  :bulb: **Issue type** labels are useful from the beginning of the project.
+  {{ icon_tip }} **Issue type** labels are useful from the beginning of the project.
 The other labels are needed only when you start implementing the features.

 <tip-box>